ZJUNIX/ZJUNIX-SoC/doc/SoC.md

 | 0xBFC0901C              | PS/2 control register         |
 | 0xBFC09100 - 0xBFC091FF | SD card controller registers  |

+Please refer to [peripheral documentation](./Peripherals.md) for detailed information on these peripherals.

 ### 8. Bootstrapping

 The bootloader is written in the ROM mentioned above.
-Note that this ROM is actually a RAM; writing to this address are accepted, and if the writing is careless, it can corrupt the bootloader; in this case, the FPGA should be programmed again.

 The ROM can be reprogrammed when holding down system reset and sending new data via UART.
 The UART is configured at 115200, 8N1 in this case.
-Data in a word should be sent least-significant byte first. **Reprogram the ROM only if you know what your are doing**.
+Data in a word should be sent least-significant byte first.
+Please note that this operation will completely erase the ROM and program it with new content, probably resulting in inability to boot the operating system, so reprogram the ROM only if necessary.

 After system reset, the processor starts to execute instructions in the bootloader.
 The bootloader performs 2 major functions: